 Some conditions that may predispose someone to more yeast infections are pregnancy, diabetes, and taking oral contraceptives.

-People with HIV are also more susceptible to infections like this.
+People with HIV or other conditions that weaken the immune system are also more susceptible to infections like this.

 High Estrogen Levels

 This can happen during pregnancy, with hormone therapy treatment, when using high-dose birth control, or during the menstrual cycle.